lightfeed/extractor/README.md

 > [!NOTE]
 > Currently, URL cleaning supports Amazon product URLs (amazon.com, amazon.ca) by removing `/ref=` parameters and everything after.
 The feature is designed to be extensible for other e-commerce platforms in the future.

+## LLM Extraction Function

-## API Keys
+### LLM API Keys

-The library will check for API keys in the following order:
+The library will check for LLM API keys in the following order:

 1. Directly provided API key parameter (`googleApiKey` or `openaiApiKey`)
 2. Environment variables (`GOOGLE_API_KEY` or `OPENAI_API_KEY`)

 While the library can use environment variables, it's recommended to explicitly provide API keys in production code for better control and transparency.

-## LLM Extraction Function

 ### `extract<T>(options: ExtractorOptions<T>): Promise<ExtractorResult<T>>`